Your Journey Starts Here

 TOLL PUBLIC INTEREST SCHOLARS AND FELLOWS PROGRAMS

-Each year, close to 200 students take advantage of this opportunity.
-Over the last 10 years, the Law School’s guaranteed summer funding has supported substantive legal work done by students locally, nationally, and globally in over 1,600 unpaid public interest and government placements.
+Each year, nearly 200 students leverage this support to achieve incredible impact.
+Over the last 10 years, our guaranteed summer funding program has supported students’ substantive legal work in over 1,600 unpaid public interest and government internships locally, national, and around the world.

 Recent host organizations have included: